 identity of Dürer's famous Knight.

-In the meantime, enjoy perusing this glorious illustration by Albrecht Dürer.
+In the meantime, enjoy perusing this wonderful illustration by Albrecht Dürer.

 The illustration